Dr David Spalter Counselling Psychologist CPsychol HCPC Registered

 Who am I?

-My name is David and I am Chartered Integrative Counselling Psychology, an Associate Fellow of the British Psychological Society and am a UKCP accredited Integrative Psychotherapist.
+My name is David and I am Chartered Integrative Counselling Psychologist, an Associate Fellow of the British Psychological Society and I am a UKCP accredited Integrative Psychotherapist.

 I integrate theory and approaches from various models to tailor my approach to suit your individual needs; I respect that each person experiences events differently depending on the influences from their past experiences, past relationships, cultural background and the context in which we live.
 I therefore strive to understand you through your own unique lens before considering the approach that will be most beneficial.